 Plastic cycle loading characterisations

-As described in the fatigue and static testing results, the matrices influences strain energy storage processes and the differences in a structure are significant.
+As described in the fatigue and static testing results, the matrices properties influence the strain energy storage processes, and the differences in a composite structure are significant.
 Thus the identification of such behavior in a purely matrices dependent test is relevant in order to define high strain behavior of the PEEK and Epoxies.

-(45/-45)8s samples of both TS and TP prepregs had been manufactured in order to show the mechanical responses in matrices tension behavior.
+[45/-45]8S samples of both TS and TP pre-pregs had been manufactured in order to show the mechanical responses in matrices tension behavior.
 First of all, from a tensile test up to failure, the PEEK is extremely resilient to handle the load.
-For the study given thickness, more than twice the Ultimate strength can be observed in the PEEK against Epoxy.
-From the tensile test up to failure, different step could be observed.
-The cyclic loops helped us to identify the differences of those steps and how it affects the mechanical responses.
+For the given thickness, more than twice the ultimate strength can be achieved in the PEEK laminate compared to the Epoxy one.
+From the tensile test up to failure, different steps could be observed.
+The cyclic load-unload tests helpe us to identify the differences of those steps and how it affects the mechanical responses:

-In the first step and loop, from 0 to 0.1% of strain, the samples stay in the linear region.
-It is governed by the Young modulus of the laminate and the hysteresis is thus very low.
-The differences observed from the PEEK to the epoxy can be seen in the pure linear region which is bigger in the Epoxy than the PEEK.
-The PEEK changes from elastic to plastic at approximately 75% of the epoxy linear regions becoming plastic. (first half red in figure 7)
+In the first step and cycle, from 0% to 0.1% of strain, the samples stay in the linear region.
+It is governed by the Young’s modulus of the laminate and the hysteresis effects are thus negligible.
+The differences observed from the PEEK to the epoxy can be seen in the pure linear region which is higher in the Epoxy than the PEEK.
+The PEEK changes its behaviour from elastic to plastic at approximately 75% of the epoxy linear region before becoming plastic. (red square region in figure 7)

-In the second step, from 0.1% to 0.7%, the clearest difference could be observed.
+In the second step, from 0.1% to 0.7% strain, the clearest difference could be observed.
 The plasticity of the PEEK allows it to realign the fibre to take the load.
 The epoxy, which does lack of plasticity, does not deal it, the results is a level load from 0.2% to 0.5% strain. (second half red in figure 7)

 The step before failure which goes from 0.7% up to failure is comparable for both structures.
 The epoxy, geometrical realigned its fibre to take the load but in doing so, crack the matrices.
 The PEEK does the same behavior but in the same way than step 2. (purple in figure 7)